MRT-exam/Exam-mtgo/README.md

 1. Clone this project or download it as a zip and use it as the parent directory.

-2. Clone the following projects into the parent directory.
+2. Clone the the repositories listed in [Microservices] into the parent directory.

-3. Run the `docker-compose up -d` command from the parent directory.
+3. Run the `docker-compose up -d` command from this directory.

 # Microservices